sap-tutorials/Tutorials/tutorials/data-lake-file-containers-sof/data-lake-file-containers-sof.md

 ');
 ```

-**Note**: In step 3 of the code above we notice a `sof…` in the EXISTING TABLE command.
+**Note**: In step 3 of the code above you notice a `sof…` in the EXISTING TABLE command.
 This `sof…` is the files service that the table will use.
 This files service is meant for the managed data lake and is used by the HANA user.
-For a data lake user, or in a standalone data lake, we can create our own files service.
+For a data lake user, or in a standalone data lake, you can create our own files service.
 See the SAP Help note [here](https://help.sap.com/viewer/3ef213750ce94aac885ac4fc54ea212f/QRC_3_2021/en-US/5489722c6d8b411abd801b88e4d066e7.html).

-Now, we have created the SQL on Files table and need to find the remote source table in our SAP HANA database.
+Now, you have created the SQL on Files table and need to find the remote source table in our SAP HANA database.

 ![Finding the remote object in SYSRDL#CG schema.](sof-image-8.png)